otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/06-validation.md

 ### Institution Router

-In the `routes` directory, open the `institutionRouter.mjs` file.
+In the `routes` directory, open the `institutionRouter.js` file.
 Add the following code to the file.

 ```javascript
 // Note: Some code has been omitted for brevity